 You can learn a lot from your competition.
 What are they doing that works?
 What are they doing that doesn’t work?
 What topics are they covering or not covering?
-Doing your competitive research will give you an overview of what other podcasts in the niche are doing and give you some guidance on what to do and what not to do.
+Doing your competitive research will give you an overview of what other podcasts in the niche are doing and guide you on what to do and what not to do.

 To find competitors in your niche, take to the major podcast platforms like Apple Podcasts or Spotify and begin searching by keywords relevant to your niche.
 This could be “accounting” or “finance” if you're an accountant.
 Try various keywords and start making a list of podcasts that frequently appear.

-Once you have found a couple of podcasts using this technique, you can use the “People also listened to” feature on Apple Podcasts - called “more like this” on Spotify - to find similar podcasts that your target audience listens to.
+Once you have found a few podcasts using this technique, you can use the “You Might Also Like” feature on Apple Podcasts - called “more like this” on Spotify - to find similar podcasts your target audience listens to.